Review of Icebreakers

 Baltic Shipyard is located on the Vasilievsky Island (St Petersburg).
 It is the shipyard that built most of the Soviet Union's nuclear icebreakers.
 There is currently being built the Viktor Chernomyrdin ship (the yellow-greenish rendering image above).
 This is the world's largest and most powerful diesel-engined icebreaker (length 482 ft / 145 m, deadweight 22260 DWT).
 Next photo shows a diesel-powered ship design.

-The Russia's "Yamal LNG" project is about designing and building an Arctic icebreaking LNG carrier (LNG=liquid natural gas).
-The Korean shipbuilder DSME (Daewoo) will built a series of 16 such vessels.
-They will be operated by the following companies: Sovcomflot (1), MOL (3), Teekay Corporation (6) and Dynagas (5).
-The ice-breaking LNG carriers particulars are:
+Russia's "Yamal LNG" project (yamallng.ru) included designing and building Arctic icebreaking LNG carriers.
+By this project, the Korean shipbuilder DSME (Daewoo) built a series of 16 such vessels.

 - dual-acting hull form - ice bow (for navigating forward in thin ice and open sea ) and heavy ice-breaking aft (for navigating astern in thick ice)